AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 ![SD card pins](https://github.com/AK-Homberger/NMEA2000-VoyageDataRecorder/blob/master/ESP32-SD.png)

-The logger is designed to be used with the OpenCPN Voyage Data Recorder Plugin.
+The logger is designed to be used with the OpenCPN Voyage Data Recorder Plugin (with .log files).
+The .ebl and .log files can be read with the Actisense EBL Reader application (https://www.actisense.com/product/nmea-reader-and-ebl-reader/).
+For Seasmart format (.ssm) I have not found a reader so far.

 Current features: